Towards Stable Machine Learning Model Retraining via Slowly Varying Sequences: Numerical Experiments

+We validate our methodology through three case studies across different domains: in \textbf{healthcare}, we deploy the proposed methodology in production in collaboration with a large US hospital; in \textbf{vision}, we analyze model stability in a facial recognition task using the Yearbook dataset; and in \textbf{language}, we perform dynamic news categorization using the HuffPost dataset \cite{yao2022wild}.

-\textbf{Dataset.} We collect daily patient data from the largest hospital system in Connecticut and extract patient features ranging from demographics, patient status, clinical measurements, laboratory results, diagnoses, orders, procedures, and notes.
+\textbf{Healthcare.} We collect daily patient data from a large hospital system in Connecticut.
+We extract patient features including demographics, patient status, clinical measurements, lab results, diagnoses, orders, procedures, and notes.
 Patient records are retrospectively identified from January 1st, 2018 to May 1st, 2022, overseeing 168,815 patients, and 865,954 patient-day records.
-Using the available data, we focus on the prediction of patient mortality risk, defined as the probability of each patient expiring or going to hospice at the end of the hospital stay.
+We focus on the binary classification task of predicting patient mortality risk, defined as the likelihood of death or hospice care by hospital discharge.
+We evaluate model performance using the Area Under the Receiver Operating Characteristic Curve (AUC), which assesses the model's ability to differentiate between outcomes by comparing the true positive rate against the false positive rate at various thresholds.

-\textbf{Data preprocessing.} In the existing production pipeline, models are trained on a 6-month basis, although the retraining window is scheduled to be reduced to 3-4 months in 2024.
+\textit{Data preprocessing.} In the existing production pipeline, models are trained on a 6-month basis, although the retraining window is scheduled to be reduced to 3-4 months.
 There are no obvious data shifts for this case study.
 To simulate the process of receiving data updates, we divide the 52 months into multiple sub-intervals.
 We follow traditional ML training procedures by dividing the dataset into training, validation, and testing sets.
-All patient records admitted from September 2021 to December 2022 (16 months) are allocated as the out-of-sample testing set.
-The dataset and problem setting of our case study are discussed in more detail in \cite{na2023patient}.
+Specifically, all patient records admitted from September 2021 to December 2022 (16 months) are allocated as the out-of-sample testing set.

-\textbf{Research questions.} To assess the performance of the slowly varying methodology (SVML), we evaluate both the intra-sequence and the inter-sequence stability of the generated sequences.
-The intra-sequence stability results serve to illuminate the distance-accuracy trade-off that our methodology hopes to optimize and the inter-sequence results to analyze the stability of the adaptive model retraining strategy.
-A secondary research question is the ideal update frequency (or interval length) for the SVML methodology: we begin by empirically evaluating multiple different interval lengths, before fixing an interval length of 3 months for the inter- and intra-sequence experiments.
+\textbf{Vision.} Consisting of 37,921 American high school yearbook photos, the Yearbook dataset encompasses the evolving social norms, fashion styles and population demographics over the period of 1930-2013.
+Each photo is a \(32 \times 32 \times 1\) gray-scale image associated with a binary outcome of the individual's gender.